 HOW TO WRITE A BOOK BASED ON YOUR LIFE

 We all have a book inside us.
 We may even have several!
-If you want to write a book based on your life, are you clear on the type of book you would like to write?
+If you want to know how to write a book based on your life, you need to become clear on the type of book you would like to write.
 I have seven options for you—six nonfiction and one fiction—that might fit well with your plan to write a book.

 I like to say a book is a credibility card that solidifies your brand and message.
 Should you write a memoir, focusing on your personal story?
 Would it make more sense to write a book about what you have learned, one that features pieces of your story and a short summary of it at the beginning of the book?

 Many of my clients have struggled with the question of what type of book to write to most effectively communicate their ideas and establish their brand and get their message out there.
 Some of my clients have pivoted with their brand, and a book has been instrumental in helping them do that.
 For example, one wanted to move from a more straightforward health brand to one that was more lifestyle oriented.

 Other clients of mine have wanted to write their story as a book so they can inspire others but soon came to see that a memoir needs to be about a specific theme in their life that ties into their central message.

 My video, How to Write a Book Based on Your Life, goes into some detail about the seven different types of books you might write.
 They are: